Rharuow/Teste-coodesh-frontend/README.md

 [x] Client Components

 - Using NextJs 13, put 'use client' at top of file component, the components are sent to client, behaving like a tipical React Component.

+[x] Pure Component

+- Components isolated and utils directories keep functions with a single responsibility.

+[x] Isolated Modules

+- Components Modules and Functions Modules exported are available to be used, but can't be possible make modification.

+[x] Responsivity

+- In the sm, md and lg breakpoints, the application assume different layouts to respect different screen sizes.
+To be better the User Interface.

+[x] Reactive filter

+- Without button to submit form, the fields are watched and change de data values while they are changed.
+To be better the User Experience.